codebrancher/go-luck-simulator/README.md

 If you have questions about the project or need guidance on how to proceed, please feel free to open an issue in the repository.
 This is a learning experience for all of us, and every question or piece of feedback is valuable!

+## License

+The Go Slot Machine is open source and available under the GNU General Public License v3.0 (GPL-3.0).
+This license allows you to use, modify, and distribute the software, but all derivatives of this project must also be released under the same GPL-3.0 license.

+For more details, see the [LICENSE](LICENSE) file included in the repository.

+I chose the GPL-3.0 to ensure that all modifications and improvements to the project remain free and accessible, fostering a community of collaboration and shared improvement.

+## Contact

+If you have any questions, feedback, or would like to contribute to the Go Slot Machine project, please feel free to reach out through my [Twitter/X Account](https://twitter.com/codebrancher) or on GitHub.

+For more detailed discussions, issue reporting, or to propose new features, consider opening an issue directly on the GitHub project page.
+This helps us keep track of all project-related discussions in one place.

+Your input is incredibly valuable, and I look forward to hearing from you!